clawinshadow/CarND-Path-Planning-Project/model_documentation.md

    * `change_lane_trajectory()`: if we want to change lane, the `target_d` definitely should be the d value of intended lane, `target_s` is still the end s of previous path plus 30.
 For `final_s` and `final_speed`, we also use sensor fusion data to find if there is a car ahead in the intended lane, I don't change the ref velocity when changing lane, because it will soon switch to __KL__ state in next cycle, it's enough for __KL__ state to control the speed.
    * `get_adjacent_car()`: use sensor fusion data to get the closest car behind/ahead the ego for a specific lane.
    * `generate_waypoints()`: use `target_s, target_d` and the end points of previous path to generate anchor points, then use `spline` tool and `target_velocity` to calculate interpolated points, then mix them with previous path to generate the next waypoints.

+After we get the next trajectory, we need to calculate the cost of each trajectory

+   * `calculate_cost()`: actually it calculates 3 costs of each trajectory, and then get a weighted average as the final cost.
+      * `inefficiency_cost()`: to reward the most fast trajectory
+      * `goal_distance_cost()`: to keep lane when the speed of all the lanes are very close, or to change a lane when the distance to the car ahead is much more than the current lane.
+      * `check_collision()`: it use sensor fusion data to predict the closest car ahead/behind on the intended lane, and then calculate the distance of them with the ego car, if the distance is too small, then the collision will happen.
+Because collision is the most unacceptable situation, if collision will happen, return a maximum total cost of 1 directly.

+Finally, we sort the costs, choose a trajectory with a minimum cost, then return it to the `onMessage(...)` function in `main.cpp`.